Saint Teresa of Calcutta

 Throughout the 1950s and early 1960s, Mother Teresa expanded the work of the Missionaries of Charity both within Calcutta and throughout India.
 From the late 1960s until 1980, the Missionaries of Charity expanded across the globe and in their number of members.
 Mother Teresa opened houses in Australia, the Middle East, and North America, and the first novitiate outside Calcutta in London.
 In 1979 Mother Teresa was awarded the Nobel Peace Prize.
 By that same year there were 158 Missionaries of Charity foundations.

-By 1997, the Sisters numbered nearly 4,000 members, and were established in almost 600 foundations in 123 countries of the world.
 On September 5, 1997 Mother Teresa died at her Motherhouse in Calcutta.
 Hundreds of thousands of people from all classes and all religions, from India and abroad, paid their respects.
 Presidents, prime ministers, queens, and special envoys were present at her funeral on behalf of countries from all over the world.
-The Sisters now number 5,287 members throughout the world.